UD-Game-Development-Club/docs/docs/Standards/Source Control/git.md

 ## Reviewing & Merging

 The GDC requires at least one repo admin approval for merging into the `main` branch, to ensure the codebase remains clean and consistent.
 In times of dire need, admins have the capability to force merge, but should abstain unless necessary.

+## Tags

+For repos which require tags (like this very docs repo!), we use the [Semantic Versioning](https://semver.org/) format.
+This is a three-part version number, like `1.2.3`, where the parts are:

+- Major: Breaking changes
+- Minor: New features
+- Patch: Bug fixes

+For the actual body of the tag, prepend a "v" to the beginning of the version number, like `v1.2.3`.